alshakero/ez-s/README.md

 ez-s
 ```

-Finally, run this command to see a list of all available options:
+You may run this command to see a list of all available options:

 ```bash
 ez-s --help
 ```
-Now you understand how the package works! :tada:

 If you're fimiliar with `serve`, `ez-s` accepts exactly the same arguments except `-l, --listen`.
 It accepts `--port` instead.
 The reasoning is explained in How this works section below.